 Our audio formats

 This is the audio format with the lowest resolution we have.
-As a consequence, this audio format renders the smallest files on your computer or smart phone.
+Still, the sound quality is sufficient for most needs and is identical to iTunes downloads.
+This audio format renders the smallest files on your computer or smart phone.
 It is similar to mp3, but with a slightly improved audio quality.
 The file extension is usually m4a.

 For more information see What is mp3 and aac?